usliders/Roundcube-Mail-IMAPSYNC-Plugin-SQLite-Mail-in-a-box/README.md

 Further details on the GPL license can be found at [http://www.gnu.org/licenses/gpl.html](http://www.gnu.org/licenses/gpl.html)

-By contributing to **RCFetchmail**, authors release the contributed work under this license
+By contributing to **Roundcube fetchmail plugin**, authors release their contributed work under this license

 ##Acknowledgements
 ####Original developer